faizuljasmi/laravel-blog/README.md

 # laravel-blog
-This is an itermediate project to learn Laravel framework.
+This is an intermediate project to learn Laravel framework.